OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-03.md

 ## 1 Chronicles 3:20

-> and Hashubah, Ohel, Berechiah, Hasadiah, and Jushab-hesed—five in all.
+> together with Hashubah, Ohel, Berechiah, Hasadiah, and Jushab-hesed—five in total.

 ---